Himeji City Guide

 Quick facts

-• Mount Shosha's Engyo-ji temple complex served as a primary filming location for the movie The Last Samurai.
+• Mount Shosha’s Engyo-ji Temple offers a tranquil mountain retreat and served as a major filming location for the movie The Last Samurai.

-• Koko-en Garden features nine distinct walled gardens constructed on the former site of the lord's residence.
+• Koko-en Garden features nine distinct walled gardens designed to reflect the exquisite landscaping styles of the Edo period.

 🏛️